Italian Grammar Lessons

 Can you learn Italian by ear, using Duolingo, watching TV or listening to music... without ever opening a grammar handbook?
 Sorry, we don't think so.
 We believe that adults learners need to know the how's and why's.
 Italian is a heavily inflected language: nouns, articles and adjectives have a grammatical gender, verbs are conjugated in many moods and tenses, and parts of speech must agree with each other.
 It would take a long time to figure out all the rules by trial and error.
 A clear explanation and a few exercises will allow you to understand each concept more quickly and will make life much easier for you!

-- Basic Topics: Nouns, Articles, Adjectives, Pronouns & Prepositions
+- Basic Italian Grammar Topics: Nouns, Articles, Adjectives, Pronouns & Prepositions

-- Set your learning goals and a learning schedule.
-If you have a busy life, just try and fit 10 or 15 minutes of Italian in your daily routine.
+- Set specific goals and a realistic schedule.
+If you have a busy life, just try to fit 10 or 15 minutes of Italian into your daily routine.

 - Put into practice!
 Passive learning is not enough.
-Most of our lessons include exercises to help you understand and remember what you just learned.
+Targeted exercises will help you understand and remember what you just learned.

 - Delve deeper.
 You can download the transcript of each video to review and repeat from just $1 a month.
-Upper-tier patrons get a special PDF with additional, more difficult exercises every week.
-Older videos have a free transcript.
+Upper-tier patrons get a special PDF with additional exercises.
+Some videos have a free transcript!

-If you find our videos useful, SUBSCRIBE to our YouTube channel - it's absolutely free!
-Also, leave comments under our videos on YouTube and get in touch with us if you have questions.
+If you find our videos useful, SUBSCRIBE to our YouTube channel - it's free!
+Write comments on YouTube and get in touch if you have questions.

 Nouns, articles, adjectives, pronouns, and prepositions: master the parts of speech in Italian.
 We begin with the gender of nouns - in Italian all nouns are either masculine or feminine! - and we expand on the concept of agreement between nouns, articles and adjectives.
 We also tackle prepositions and pronouns, tricky topics that require special attention.
 Take your time and don't skip the exercises!
 Practice makes progress.